godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-6.md

 ### rewrite OAHashMap to use RobinHood hashing

-I was working on a small hashmap implementation in my freetime and read more about RobinHood hashing, which is a pretty nifty addition to regular open adressing hash maps.
+I was working on a small hashmap implementation in my freetime and read more about RobinHood hashing, which is a pretty nifty addition to regular open addressing hash maps.

 A while ago, I implemented a new hashmap type for Godot that should be more cache friendly for situations where high performance is critical (for example CSG).

 The main HashMap implementation in Godot uses chaining and many dynamic memory allocations.
 If a hash collision occurs then the elements will be chained in a linked-list kind of manner.
 This is pretty bad for cache misses but in most cases it's not a problem that you need to deal with.

-Open adressing uses flat arrays and use the hash as an index into the array.
+Open addressing uses flat arrays and use the hash as an index into the array.
 If a collision occurs then the next free spot will be used.
 This makes lookups more memory local.

 One downside to that is that if the hashmap becomes more and more filled, the average time to find the entry you are looking for grows bigger and bigger.

 RobinHood hashing enhances that system by "stealing from the rich and giving to the poor".
 Basically it shifts elements around to average out the distance of the place where an entry should be and where it actually is.
 This means that lookups can be aborted a lot faster and in general the lookup times are much faster.
-Also they can be used with way higher fill factors than regular open adressing.
+Also they can be used with way higher fill factors than regular open addressing.

 This is all pretty technical, but if you are interested, the code can be found [here](https://github.com/godotengine/godot/blob/af15a1f10e9928d545065952b123b3eaa6f4b036/core/oa_hash_map.h).